 Volunteering can be a fulfilling and enjoyable way to spend your free time.

 Volunteering is great for building strong social connections and enriching your life.
-It’s a powerful way to contribute to the greater good.
+It creates opportunities to:

-Helping others and contributing to your community is good for your health and happiness.
+Helping others and contributing to your community is good for you.
+It has physical, mental, and social benefits.

 Volunteer work is on offer all over Australia.
 There’s a good chance you’ll find a role that matches what you’re interested in.